KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS22-ATV.md

 You can also update to newer builds using TWRP flashable OTA packages.
 OTA updates pushed through the built-in Updater app are stored at /data/lineageos_updates/.

+<span style="color:#FF0000;">Note!</span> It's not possible to OTA update from builds older than 20250417.
+Clean installation is required!

-1. Download lineage-22.1-xxxxxxxx-UNOFFICIAL-KonstaKANG-rpi4-atv-ota.zip and save it to your device's internal storage or use an external USB drive
+1. Download lineage-22.2-xxxxxxxx-UNOFFICIAL-KonstaKANG-rpi4-atv-ota.zip and save it to your device's internal storage or use an external USB drive
 2. Boot to TWRP recovery (see FAQ)
-3. Install lineage-22.1-xxxxxxxx-UNOFFICIAL-KonstaKANG-rpi4-atv-ota.zip from your selected storage
+3. Install lineage-22.2-xxxxxxxx-UNOFFICIAL-KonstaKANG-rpi4-atv-ota.zip from your selected storage
 4. (Flash Magisk/other add-ons you had previously installed)
 5. Boot out of recovery (see FAQ)